CSC322-Grinnell/foodpantry/README.md

 Live production website available at http://guarded-sea-4243.herokuapp.com

-To install and run:
+To install and run from a preconfigured VM:

     git clone https://github.com/CSC322-Grinnell/foodpantry
     bundle install –-without production
-    rake db:setup (which might run db:migrate and db:seed in one step, making the next steps redundant) rake db:migrate
+    rake db:setup (which runs db:migrate and db:seed in one step, making individual calls redundant) rake cucumber
-    rake db:test:prepare (No need for db:seed on a clean install) rake cucumber
     rake spec
     rails server

+Installation steps for a MathLAN computer are similar, but with 'bundle exec' added and 'bundle-install-user' along with the setup script to configure the environment.